Evolution of Brains and Behavior

 How divergence of species or breeds drives different spatiotemporal patterns of adult neurogenesis and related singing behavior

 Many birds exhibit dramatic phenotypic differences in behavior even across closely related subspecies or breeds.
-We would like to exploit the powers of genetic linkage mapping to explore questions like:
+We are utilizing the powers of genetic linkage mapping and comparative genomics (genome scans) to explore questions like:

 What determines whether a song bird is a close-ended versus open-ended learner?
 What are the genetic constraints on learning new vocalizations?